Launch Recite Me assistive technology myaccountMyAccount login image

 Care Experienced Young People

-As part of that commitment, South Lanarkshire are developing a Champions Board to support young people who are care experienced to work alongside those who make decisions about the care system, with the aim of ensuring these services are tailored and responsive to their needs.
-By building relationships with their corporate parents, young people are empowered to set the agenda, learn leadership skills and advocate on behalf of their peers.
+As part of that commitment, South Lanarkshire is developing a Champions Board to support young people who are care experienced to work alongside those who make decisions about the care system, to ensure these services are tailored and responsive to their needs.
+By building relationships with their corporate parents, young people are empowered to set the agenda, learn leadership skills, and advocate on behalf of their peers.

 As the Champions Board grows, we hope that every care experienced person realises the power of their voice and helps to ensure that South Lanarkshire is the best place to grow up.

-South Lanarkshire Champions Board have launched their social media platforms.
+South Lanarkshire Champions Board has launched its social media platforms.
 Find out what’s happening on Facebook or Twitter.

 Care Day